vansh-seth/Computer-graphics-Open-GL/OpenGL-Line-Rectangle-Pentagon/Readme.md

 - **Syntax**: `glFlush();`
 - **Effect**: Guarantees that all previous OpenGL commands will be completed in a finite amount of time.
 It does not wait for the commands to finish, it just ensures they will be processed.

+## Conclusion

+This guide provides a brief overview of the basics of OpenGL, including setting up a development environment, understanding key functions, and drawing basic shapes.
+OpenGL is a powerful tool for graphics programming, and mastering its basics is the first step towards creating complex 2D and 3D applications.